Mariano Paredes: Monarchical intrigues

 The Plan of San Luis Potosí had contained a clause declaring that the constitutional congress it called for should have no restrictions in its abilities to reconstitute the nation.
 This was widely perceived as opening the path to abolishing the republic and establishing a monarchy.
 Paredes had expressed monarchist sentiments since 1832, opining that only a monarchy could prevent anarchy and protect the country against American ambitions.

 Hence with Paredes as president and an approaching constitutional convention, monarchists saw an opportunity to establish a Mexican throne.
 During the interval between Paredes' assumption of power and the meeting of the constituent congress, a propaganda war was waged between supporters of a monarchy and of a republic, the former through the newspaper El Tiempo, edited by leading conservative intellectual Lucas Alamán.

-In response to El Tiempo and Paredes' perceived monarchism, many liberal newspapers changed their names to reflect their pro-republican stances.
-El Monitor Constitucional for example, became El Monitor Republicano.
+In response to El Tiempo and Paredes' perceived monarchism, many Liberal Party newspapers changed their names to reflect their pro-republican stances.
+El Monitor Constitucional (The Constitutional Monitor) changed its name to El Monitor Republicano (The Republican Monitor).
+El Siglo XIX (The Nineteenth Century) changed its name to El Republicano (The Republican).
+Carlos Maria Bustamante began to publish a newsletter titled Mexico no quiere rey y menos a un extranjero, (Mexico doesn't want a king, let alone a foreign one).

+Republican critics also pointed out that monarchy was unsuitable to the country because Mexico had no nobility to support such an institution.
+"With powerful arguments they maintained that the idea of a monarchy in Mexico was not only contrary to the wishes of the Mexican people, but also one that was not at all feasible, there being no such thing as a nobility in the country."
+Such arguments about the non-existence of a Mexican nobility were echoed by the Conservative statesman, Antonio de Haro y Tamariz, who sarcastically suggested that the government start granting titles to generals.

 The perception that his administration was attempting to set up a monarchy led to strong opposition at a time when war threatened to break out with the United States at any moment.
-On April 24, after the American invasion had already begun, Paredes issued a manifesto that he supported the republican form of government until the nation shall resolve upon a change.
+On 24 April, after the American invasion had already begun, Paredes issued a manifesto that he supported the republican form of government until the nation shall resolve upon a change.